IATI/IATI-Guidance/en/upgrades/nonembedded-codelist-changelog.rst

    * - 7th October 2014
      - :doc:`CollaborationType </codelists/CollaborationType>`
      - Add *7* (Bilateral, ex-post reporting on NGOs’ activities funded through core contributions)
-     - This was added as part of the 2.01 upgrade to accomodate an additional Collaboration Type code published by the OECD DAC.
+     - This was added as part of the 2.01 upgrade to accommodate an additional Collaboration Type code published by the OECD DAC.
      - See `Collaboration Type - addition of code 7 <http://support.iatistandard.org/entries/96520726-Collaboration-Type-addition-of-code-7>`__ on the support forum.
    * - 8th September 2014
      - :doc:`PolicySignificance </codelists/PolicySignificance>`
      - Add *4* (Explicit primary objective)
-     - This was added as part of the 1.05 upgrade to accomodate the new Policy Markers published by the OECD DAC.
+     - This was added as part of the 1.05 upgrade to accommodate the new Policy Markers published by the OECD DAC.
      - See `New Policy Markers Significance Codes <http://support.iatistandard.org/entries/52320903-New-Policy-Markers-Significance-Codes>`__ on the support forum.
    * - 26th June 2014
      - :doc:`Country </codelists/Country>`